 In collaboration with the California Institute for Water Resources, University of California academics provide solutions to address water-related issues in California.
 The Institute leverages federal investment to focus attention on the most critical water issues for the state.
 Currently funded projects include:

-- Helen Dahlke of UC Davis is researching agricultural groundwater banking in alfalfa.
+- Helen Dahlke of UC Davis is investigating the suitability of alfalfa for winter groundwater recharge.

-- Leah Stokes of UC Santa Cruz is evaluating variable success rates in water conservation policy during California's drought.
+- Leah Stokes of UC Santa Barbara is evaluating water conservation policy in California.

 Researcher Stephanie Carlson